hyperledger-labs/splice/CANTON_CODE_CHANGES.md

 to know which and/or what changes we'll need to upstream before the switch.

 # Changes

+NOTE: please refrain from creating extra files in the Canton code fork, as our fork update procedure cannot distinguish them from actual deletions of files by the Canton team.

 ## Methods or classes with changed visibility
 * `idHelper`, `tryDomainNodeParametersByString`, `tryParticipantNodeParametersByString`, `MetricsFactory.registerReporter`, `BaseIntegrationTest` made public